prabindh/darknet-cpp-windows/README.md

 # darknet-cpp-windows

-Visual studio project files for Darknet-cpp
+Windows support for Darknet-cpp.
+This repository provides visual studio project files for Darknet-cpp.
+This repository does not require additional libraries like pthread, and provides all requirements integrated.

 - For 2013 Visual Studio
 - Needs CUDA 8.0 (and its environment settings correctly defined)